martinoamigo/mass/README.md

-# MASS
-Mars Aerial Survey System
+# Mars Aerial Survey System (MASS)

-:) hi fam.
+Unfortunately this project was discountinued due to the recent COVID-19 outbreak.